andrea-patricelli/syncope-docker/README.md

 ``

 From now you have also to provide two (well configured) syncope wars (in the syncope-docker directory, we omitted to commit them for obvious reasons): `syncope.war` and `syncope-console.war`.
 You have to build them with installation path `/app/syncope`.
+Please see this project wiki and Apache Syncope wiki: [https://cwiki.apache.org/confluence/display/SYNCOPE/Run+Syncope+in+real+environments]].